Hermitter/tepe/README.md

 # Overview

+Wondering if your build finished?
 Tepe is a CLI that lets you command a bot to send messages and files over Telegram.

 ![](assets/preview.gif)

-Stop hoovering over your computer to see if your build has finished.
-Leave and wait for Telegram to tell you!

 # Installation